 One concern with APIs—especially public facing APIs—is DDOS attacks, or spamming the system.
-A flood of requests can overload the servers and slow things down for other users.
+For a variety of reasons, a flood of requests can overload the servers and slow things down for other users.
 This could be intentional, or simply the result of bad code.

 To avoid excessive usage, many APIs use a threshold system.
 This limits the number of requests per API key or IP address per day.

 These limits make sense from a provider’s perspective.
 However, as a client, you don’t want to be surprised by limits like this.
-Investigate if API limits exist on a given platform.
+Therefore, take the time to investigate if API limits exist on a given platform.
 If so, will your application fit underneath that headroom?
 If not, can you get an exception?

-What about if you have huge success, or get hit by the Slashdot effect?
-Keeping these questions in mind when selecting a platform can help prevent future problems.
+What about if you have huge success, or if you experience the Slashdot effect?
+Keep these questions in mind when selecting a platform to help prevent future problems.

 APIs are agnostic when it comes to programming languages.
 However, that doesn’t mean language isn’t important.

 Many APIs include SDKs and sample code that are written in and for specific languages.
 By using these same languages, you can save a lot of time.
-You can also prevent bugs by recycling some of that sample code into production use.
+In addition, you can prevent bugs by recycling some of that sample code into production use.
 This saves money, speeds up development, and results in a better product at the end.

 7. Is there a support system and community forum for this API?

-Finally we come to support—where you go when things go wrong.
-Any complex system like an API may have bugs.
+Finally, we come to support—what resources are available when things go wrong.
+Of course, any complex system like an API may have bugs.
 Things can (and will) go wrong occasionally with so many working parts.
 Errors in your code or in the system itself can cause things to grind to a halt.

 Most APIs are extremely robust.
 However, with a quality customer support platform, you can quickly fix problems that do occur.
 Do the platforms you are considering have robust technical support?
-How about support communities to share issues and best practices with others who are using the same Live Video Streaming API?
+Do they offer support communities to share issues and best practices with others who are using the same Live Video Streaming API?

 These considerations may swing your preference towards one Live Video Streaming API over another.

-Last up, we’ll also add one further consideration of our own…
+Last but not least, we’ll also add one further consideration of our own…

 8. Is my Live Streaming API RESTful?